 3. Forget free, locally owned and operated walking tours—big air-conditioned bus or bust!

 Sure, it may be a better deal to do a free “tip what you can” walking tour of the city, guided by a local with deep understanding of their culture and history (and some pretty stellar restaurant recommendations), but what about personal comfort?
 Walking around is exhausting.
 It’s hot.
 It’s sweaty.
 You’re much better off going with a big international tour company, a huge group of fellow tourists, and a woman with a flag, a red vest, and a clipboard.
 You can just buy an audio guide at the Louvre, anyway. — Erin Oppenheim

-4. Ditch the dictionary and practice your best slow, simple English to get around.
+4. Ditch the dictionary and practice your best slow, simple English (with lots of hand gestures) to get around.

 Luckily, English is a global language — AKA one of the most common spoken languages, so there isn’t any reason to bother learning local phrases in your foreign destination.
 Instead, spend time refining your own English skills for communicating your basic needs with non-native speakers.
 The #1 tip: pretend like you’re speaking to a small child and you’ll be golden!

 Plus, since everyone around the world wants to learn English nowadays, you will in fact be helping out the local people that you meet.
 Everyone will appreciate your efforts to speak with them in English and you’ll be sure to make a great impression and plenty of new memories by sharing your native language throughout your trip. — Mariel Tavakoli